 A bike is only as secure as the object it is locked to.
 So make sure you always choose a fixed, immovable object that’s not easily broken.

-However, you even need to be careful with these!
-Some sneaky thieves are cutting through bike racks when they're empty and then covering up the cut with tape to hide what they've done...
+However, you even need to be careful with bike racks!
+Some sneaky thieves are cutting through the racks when they're empty and then covering up the cut with tape to hide what they've done…

 Once an unsuspecting cyclist has left their bike locked to the rack, the thief returns, prizes open the cut section and makes off with their bike!
 So check any rack you use hasn't been tampered with.